tmacwill/kata/README.md

     virtualenv -p python3 venv
     source venv/bin/activate

-Now, create a configuration file to connect to the database, cache, etc. kata supports PosgreSQL for a relational database, and Redis/memcached for caching.
-There's an example in kata/kata/config.yaml.example.
-You probably want different config file, so I'd recommend creating a `config` directory inside of `myproject` and putting your config files in there.
+Now, let's create a configuration file to that will specify how to connect to the database, cache, etc. Kata supports PosgreSQL for a relational database, and Redis/memcached for caching.
+There's an example in kata/config.yaml.example.
+You might want to create several different configuration files (e.g., one for dev, one for staging, and one for production) so I'd recommend creating a `config` directory inside of `myproject` and putting your config files in there.
 You might also want a `bin` directory for various scripts your app might need, or a `static` directory for static files.

 Next, create a new directory where all the application source will live.
 Inside of `myproject`, create another directory called `myproject`, so your Python source can live as a standalone package: